-small size relative to their host design, with featuring limited contribution into design characteristics.
-These suggest that they most likely connect to nets with low controllability and/or observability [3]-[5].
+Hardware Trojan detection is an extremely challenging problem and traditional structural and functional tests cannot effectively address it.
+Trojan circuits have stealthy nature and are triggered in rare conditions.
+Trojans are designed such that they are silent most of their life time and may have very small size relative to their host design, with featuring limited contribution into design characteristics.
+These suggest that they most likely connect to nets with low controllability and/or observability [3][4][5].
 It is expected that Trojan inputs are supplied by nets with low transition probabilities to lessen its impact on circuit side-channel signals such as power and delay.
-Automatic test pattern generation (ATPG) methods used in manufacturing test for detecting defects do so by operating on the netlist of the Trojan-free circuit.
-Therefore, existing ATPG algorithms cannot target Trojans directly [3].
+Automatic Test Pattern Generation (ATPG) methods used in manufacturing test for detecting defects do so by operating on the netlist of the Trojan-free circuit.
+Therefore, existing ATPG algorithms cannot target Trojan directly [3].

 Trojan detection makes efficient pattern generation necessary to disclose Trojan impact on design characteristics beyond process and environmental variations.
-Trojan detection methods using transient power analysis [6]-[10] require patterns that increase Trojan activity whereas keep circuit activity low to magnify Trojan contribution into the circuit power consumption.
-Methods that are based on delay analysis [11] and [12] require patterns that generate transition on nets that supply Trojan inputs to reveal wiring and input gate resistance and capacitance impact of Trojan on the circuit delay characteristic.
-From authentication standpoint, it is critical to: 1) analyze time to generate a transition at Trojan input and in Trojan circuit and 2) reduce authentication time.
+Trojan detection methods using transient power analysis [6][7][8][9] require patterns that increase Trojan activity whereas keep circuit activity low to magnify Trojan contribution into the circuit power consumption.
+Methods that are based on delay analysis [10] [11] require patterns that generate transition on nets that supply Trojan inputs to reveal wiring and input gate resistance and capacitance impact of Trojan on the circuit delay characteristic.
+From authentication standpoint, it is critical to (i) analyze time to generate a transition at Trojan input and in Trojan circuit and (ii) reduce authentication time.

 In this paper, we develop a methodology to increase the probability of generating a transition in functional Trojan circuits and to analyze the transition generation time.
-Transition probability is modeled using geometric distribution (GD) [13] and is used to estimate number of clock cycles required to generate a transition on a net.
+Transition probability is modeled using Geometric Distribution [12] and is used to estimate number of clock cycles required to generate a transition on a net.
 An efficient dummy flip-flop insertion procedure is proposed to remove rare triggering condition of Trojans.
-The procedure identifies nets with transition probability less than a specific transition probability and inserts dummy flip-flops such that the transition probabilities of all nets in the design are greater than a specific transition probability.
+The procedure identifies nets with transition probability less than a specific transition probability and inserts dummy flip-flops such that the transition probabilities of all nets in design are greater than the specific transition probability.
 It should be noted that dummy flip-flops are inserted in a way that will not change the functionality and timing of design.
 The effectiveness of dummy flip-flop insertion is examined by evaluating different transition probability thresholds for various Trojan circuits.
 The relation between authentication time, the number of required transitions in Trojan circuit, and tester clock is studied.
 These parameters would help determine the transition probability threshold of a design.
 The transition probability threshold, in turn, provides an estimation of area overhead induced by inserted dummy flip-flops.
 Our simulation results show significant improvement in Trojan detection and reduction in Trojan activation time.